 When you visit our emergency room, we will determine the underlying cause of the palpitations.
-Tests might include an electrocardiogram (ECG), echocardiogram, heart monitoring, and more.
+Tests might include an electrocardiogram (ECG), heart monitoring, and more.
 Once a diagnosis is determined, then a treatment plan can be designed to help with the underlying condition.
 If it is determined that heart palpitations are not caused by a heart condition, then the doctor will provide recommendations to help you avoid the triggers that led to the episode.
-Don’t hesitate to visit with our experienced ER team if you suspect that medical treatment is needed.
-Not only do we offer emergency services, but our clinic also includes Urgent Care where you can access general medical care.
-We complete an initial examination when you arrive to determine the appropriate level of care for your condition.

 Seeking Medical Care

-Since heart conditions can be some of the most serious health risks, we recommend visiting the iCare in Frisco or South Fort Worth immediately if you experience the symptoms listed above.
-These conditions can be detrimental to your health if you are not treated medically.
-If you need emergency care for a heart attack, relief from high blood pressure, or anything in between, come in to iCare for treatment.
+Since heart conditions can be some of the most serious health risks, we recommend seeking care if you experience the symptoms listed above.
+These conditions can be detrimental to your health if you are not treated quickly.

 What to Expect

-When you visit the iCare, our team of exceptional and experienced physicians will immediately assess your situation and determine whether you should be treated in the ER or in urgent care.
-In most cases, patients with heart conditions are sent to the ER, especially if the condition is life threatening.
+When you visit iCare, our team of exceptional and experienced physicians will immediately assess your situation and determine whether you should be treated in the ER or in urgent care.
+In most cases, patients with heart related conditions are seen in the ER.